ubirch/ubirch-certificate-reference/README.md

 > Due to processing time in the UBIRCH backend, it is possible for the verification of a certificate to fail shortly
 > after its creation.

+[^1]: Contact support@ubirch.com to get a client certificate, identity UUID and access token.